ritesh/ritesh.github.io/content/posts/2009-12-16-the-iron-ammonite-the-deadliest-place-on-earth-surviving-cueva-de-los-cristales-the-giant-crystal-cave.md

-<blockquote>It's 50oC and has a humidity of 100%, less than a hundred people have been inside and it's so deadly that even with respirators and suits of ice you can only survive for 20 minutes before your body starts to fail.
-It’s the nearest thing to visiting another planet – it’s going deep inside our own.</blockquote>
+>It's 50oC and has a humidity of 100%, less than a hundred people have been inside and it's so deadly that even with respirators and suits of ice you can only survive for 20 minutes before your body starts to fail.
+It’s the nearest thing to visiting another planet – it’s going deep inside our own.

 via [ironammonite.com](http://www.ironammonite.com/2009/12/surviving-cueva-de-los-cristales-giant.html)

 Brilliant account of a visit to the Giant Crystal Cave.